Evolution of cetaceans: Protocetidae

 The protocetids form a diverse and heterogeneous group known from Asia, Europe, Africa, and North America.
 They lived in the Eocene, approximately 48 to 35 million years ago.
-The fossil remains of protocetids were uncovered from coastal and lagoonal facies in South Asia; unlike previous cetacean families, their fossils uncovered from Africa and North America also include open marine forms.
+The fossil remains of protocetids were uncovered from coastal and lagoonal facies in South Asia; unlike previous cetacean families, their fossils uncovered from Africa (e.g., Phiomicetus, Protocetus, Aegyptocetus, Togocetus) and North America (e.g., Georgiacetus) also include open marine forms.
 They were probably amphibious, but more aquatic compared to remingtonocetids.
 Protocetids were the first cetaceans to leave the Indian subcontinent and disperse to all shallow subtropical oceans of the world.

 There were many genera among the family Protocetidae.
 There were different degrees of aquatic adaptations in this group, with some able to support their weight on land, and others not.
 The discovery of the southeastern Pacific Peregocetus indicates they crossed the Atlantic and achieved circumstances-equatorial distribution by 40 mya.
 Their amphibious nature is supported by the discovery of a pregnant Maiacetus, in which the fossilised fetus was positioned for a head-first delivery, suggesting that Maiacetus gave birth on land.
 If they gave birth in the water, the fetus would be positioned for a tail-first delivery to avoid drowning during birth.

 Unlike remingtonocetids and ambulocetids, protocetids have large orbits which are oriented laterally.
 Increasingly lateral-facing eyes might be used to observe underwater prey, and are similar to the eyes of modern cetaceans.
 Furthermore, the nasal openings were large and were halfway up the snout.
 The great variety of teeth suggests diverse feeding modes in protocetids.